dmknght/rkcheck/README.md

 # How to build
 The program requires Yara 4.2.3, ClamAV 0.103.7 and Nim 1.6.2.
 This program was developed and tested on Parrot OS 5.1.
 I haven't tested the newer versions of either Yara, Nim nor ClamAV.
 Other Linux distros weren't tested and the result is unknown.

 To build this project, developer must install some libraries:
-`sudo apt install libyara-dev libclamav-dev nim`
+- `sudo apt install libyara-dev libclamav-dev nim`
 NOTE: on Parrot OS 5.1, Yara must be installed from backports:
-`sudo apt install libyara-dev libclamav-dev nim -t parrot-backports` Then run
+- `sudo apt install libyara-dev libclamav-dev nim -t parrot-backports`

+Then run
-`make build`
+- `make build`
-Binary and signatures are at `build/`

-To run this tool, user must install runtime library:
-`sudo apt install libyara9 libclamav9`
 To install inside system, run
-`sudo make install`
+- `sudo make install`
 To uninstall it, run
-`sudo make uninstall`
+- `sudo make uninstall`
+Binary and signatures are in dir `build/`

+To run this tool, user must install runtime library:
+- `sudo apt install libyara9 libclamav9`

 # How to use
 ## To scan files or dirs